-Dalzell inquired as to what happened with PolyMelan.

-Brown said it was initially an attempt to establish a multilateral arrangement, which Taiwan did not pursue.
+Mr. Dalzell inquired as to what happened with PolyMelan.
+Mr. Brown said it was initially an attempt to establish a multilateral arrangement, which Taiwan did not pursue.
 Moving beyond that initial purpose, the concern shifted to possible cooperation in the management of albacore, which brings us to today.
-Perhaps this meeting could steer participants in the direction of creating a formal arrangement for the development and conservation of albacore resources.
+Perhaps this group of people should be headed in that direction, to some formal arrangement for development and conservation of albacore resources.

-Langley asked about the FFA initiative for albacore.
-Mitchell replied that the FFA group is currently in the organization stage and determining its focus areas.
-He added his support of further discussion on the issues raised in this workshop.
+Mr. Langley asked about the FFA initiative for albacore.
+Mr. Mitchell replied that the FFA group is currently in the stage of organizing itself and determining focus areas.
+He added his support to further discussion on the issues raised in this workshop.

-Dalzell noted that one of the outcomes of this meeting was to determine areas to more closely focus on in the future.
+Mr. Dalzell noted that one of the outcomes of this meeting was highlighted areas to focus on more closely in the future.
 Issues include data and observers, particularly among neighboring fisheries.
-Despite the work involved in organizing such meetings, he believes there is value in bringing in not only FFA nations but also colleagues from American Samoa and the French Territories.
+Despite the work involved in organizing such meetings, he believes there is value in bringing in not only FFA nations, but also colleagues from American Samoa and the French Territories.

-Mitchell commented that it is desirable to have the French territories involved and be able to contribute in a meaningful way, which raises the question of what legal issues might need to be addressed
+Mr. Mitchell commented that it is desirable to have the French territories involved and be able to contribute in some meaningful way, which raises the question of what legal issues might need to be addressed.

-Dalzell said if those involved would like to meet again at a similarly informal level to exchange updates on fisheries and concerns, the group could just be called an informal association of the longlining nations of the South Pacific with a focus on albacore.
+Mr. Dalzell said if those involved would like to meet again at this informal level to exchange updates on fisheries and concerns, the group could be just called an informal association of the longlining nations of the South Pacific with a focus on albacore.